banesullivan/banesullivan/_sources/index.rst.txt

 Summary
 -------

-I am currently a research & development engineer in `Kitware's Data & Analytics Team <https://www.kitware.com/data-analytics/>`_, where I develop software for scientific research applications.
+I am currently a Senior R&D Engineer in `Kitware's Data & Analytics Team <https://www.kitware.com/data-analytics/>`_, where I develop software for scientific research applications.

 My background is primarily in applied earth sciences, earning a B.Sc. in Geophysics and an M.Sc. in Hydrological Science from the Colorado School of Mines.
 Through my graduate research, I explored the intersection of 3D visualization, geoscience, and reproducible workflows.